Introduction

 Re-opening

-• acting as a catalyst for inward investment into the areas the railway serves
+• acting as a catalyst for inward investment into the communities;

-• reinstating a ‘North West to East Midlands’ public transport connectivity spine for Derbyshire
+• reinstating a ‘North West to East Midlands’ public transport connectivity spine;

-• unlocking and enabling substantial modal shift to rail, reducing the 90% arriving by car while delivering significantly increased accessibility
+• unlocking and enabling substantial modal shift to rail;

-• significantly improved business, community and leisure travel
+• significantly improving business, community and leisure travel;

 Funding